MrBluffz/esx_shops/README.md

 # esx_shops
 ## ESX_Shops Modified to work with MF_Inventory

+# Update v3

+added fivem-target support.

+Added weapon shop checking for license, if the ShopType is set as weapon.

 # UPDATE v2

 Replaced basically the entire client file with all the new code.
 Added new config options.
 Markers are now specific to a shop, instead of general markers.
 Added the notification system in config, making it easier for people.